mirugwe1/bird_detection/README.md

 # The Implementation of models for a thesis titled "Investigating automated bird counting from webcams using machine learning"

+# Introduction

+This repository hosts all the scripts used in the implementation of bird detection models.
+We are using Convolutional Neural Networks(CNN)'s Faster R-CNN and Single Shot Detector(SSD) meta-architectures while utilizing MobileNet-v2, ResNet50, ResNet101, ResNet152, and Inception ResNet-v2 feature extraction networks.

+We using MS COCO pre-trained models https://github.com/tensorflow/models/blob/master/research/object_detection/g3doc/tf2_detection_zoo.md and the Tensorflow Object detection API fine-tuned on our dataset.
+The data used in this study is collected from the live FeedWatcher cams of Cornell Lab Bird Cams suited in different parts of the United States.
+We used auto-screen software which captured approximately 1 Megapixel (Joint Photographic Experts Group)JPEG coloured images of resolution 1366x768 pixels from the feeds.
+At one of the stations in Treman bird feeding in Ithaca, New York, Axis P11448-LE camera is being used for recordings.
+A total of 10,592 images of different quality were collected and labelled manually using the LabelImg image annotation tool https://github.com/tzutalin/labelImg.

+The repository provides all the files used to train and evaluate the models.
+But we have only attached a sample of our data since we couldn't upload the entire dataset of 10GB due to limited space allowed in the git free repository.
+A full dataset has been published on Zenodo for public access: https://zenodo.org/record/5172214#.YSO8YI4zZhH

 ### Table of Contents

 [Introduction](https://github.com/mirugwe1/bird_detection#introduction)\